iamS1lly/RAGE-Watermark-Remover/README.md

 > [!CAUTION]
 > DUE TO THIS BEING A OPEN SOURCE TOOL YOU SHOULD NOT DOWNLOAD UN-MARKED ASI FILES FROM OTHER USERS WITHOUT CONFIRMING SOURCE!!!!!

+> [!CAUTION]
+> can cause damage to FiveM USE AT YOUR OWN CAUTION, ofc i made the plugin but i aint tryna have people come after me cause "oh it broke my game" While i doubt that'll happen i wanna include that warning

+> [!CAUTION]
+> The plugin as a good change of breaking after every fivem update so in that case either update the font rendering blocker or just wait for me to update it 🤷

 # FiveM Watermark Text Remover!